 Lateral hops are also helpful for those looking to avoid common skiing injuries.
 This simple exercise involves adopting a wide stance and jumping laterally over a foam roller or similar obstruction.
 Squat down when you land before jumping to the side again.

 Make sure to do this exercise in front of a mirror so you can see your position when landing on one leg and make sure your hip, knee and foot are in a straight line.
 Jump for 30 seconds, rest for 30 seconds, and repeat to your comfort level.
 Like squats, lateral hops build strength; they also boost stamina.
 You’re less likely to experience knee pain skiing or other skiing injuries if you’re more aware and awake.

-Forward plank holds are another great exercise to improve core strength and decrease risk of knee injuries.
+Forward plank holds are another great exercise to improve core strength and decrease the risk of knee injuries.
 Assume a plank position by placing your forearms on the ground with your elbow positioned under shoulders and hands shoulder width apart.
 Maintain a straight line from your heels through the top of your head, looking down at the floor.
 Hold this position for 30 seconds to 1 minute and repeat 3 times.
 Planking is good for preventing back pain, too.

 How to Treat Knee Injuries From Skiing

 If you do experience knee pain skiing, take a break.
 Skiing injuries often occur when people don’t listen to their own bodies.
 By exercising properly and avoiding overexertion, you can stay safe (and enjoy sports) all winter.

 Preparing for the ski season starts way before you strap on your boots.
 Skiing isn’t the only cold weather activity that people perform, so it’s not the only one to consider.
 Before you’re able to make it to the slopes, you need to participate in a few activities.
 While these aren’t true for everyone, in many areas people will need to do the following before they even think about skiing.